 With the combination of high reproduction potential, survival potential and relatively short lifecycles create large and diverse populations of insects.
 And these factors also contribute that insects can adapt rather quickly when the environment changes.
 This highly contributes to their success and the immense amount of insects colonizing every inch of our (terrestrial) planet.

-And don’t forget there ability to fly (or at least most insects).
+And don’t forget their ability to fly (or at least most insects).
 Insects are the only invertebrates that can fly.
 Only birds and bats have also possed this ability.
-Flight provides a huge advantage for escaping predation, foraging over greater distances, and colonizing new areas and/or exploiting new resources.
+Flight provides a huge advantage for escaping predation, foraging over greater distances, colonizing new areas and/or exploiting new resources.